Skip to main content

 Why Hybrid?

-Pure on-chain settlement for card transactions isn't practical today.
+Pure on-chain settlement for card transactions and bank transfers isn't practical today.
 Merchants don't accept USDC — they accept Visa.
-So the card side settles through traditional Visa rails, while the user's debit happens on-chain.
+Banks don't receive crypto — they receive fiat through traditional rails.

 Finality